cysouw/diathesis/text/c13_zumInfinitive.md

 (ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).
 (iii) The fused preposition/article is inseparable into its component pieces.
 (iv) The infinitive does not allow for any attributive modifiers, neither pre-nominal adjectives nor post-nominal genitives or prepositional phrases.
-(v) In subordinate position, the preposition+article+infinitive combination is places inseparably immediately in front of sentence-final finite.
+(v) In subordinate position, the preposition+article+infinitive combination is placed inseparably immediately in front of sentence-final finite verb.

-To illustrate these characteristics, I will contrast a locational *am* with a proper noun *Tisch* 'table' [@next a] with a grammaticalised *am* in the *sein+am‑Infinitiv* progressive construction [@next b].
+To illustrate these characteristics, I will contrast a locational phrase *am Tisch* 'at the table' [@next a] with a grammaticalised phrase *am Arbeiten* 'at work' in the *sein+am‑Infinitiv* progressive construction [@next b].
 Superficially, these two sentences look structurally similar.
 For example, both have a fused preposition+article *am*, from *an*+*dem*.

 ::: ex
 - Ich sitze am Tisch.
 - Ich bin am Arbeiten.
 :::

 However, there are many structural differences.
-First, the locational *am* can take contrastive stress [@nnext a], while the progressive *am* cannot [@nnext b].
+First, the locational *am* can take contrastive stress [@next a], while the progressive *am* cannot [@next b].
 This difference arguably stems from the fact that the progressive *am* does not have any alternative.
-However, note that a linguistically aware speaker could actually use the example in [@next b] because there seems to be a slight difference between the *am* progressive (see [@sec:zuminfinitive-sein-am]) and the *beim* frequentative (see [@sec:zuminfinitiv-sein-beim]).
+However, contrary to this difference, there is a possibility for a linguistically hyper-aware speaker to theoretically use a contrastive example as in [@next b], because there is a slight difference between the *am* progressive (see [@sec:zuminfinitive-sein-am]) and the *beim* frequentative (see [@sec:zuminfinitiv-sein-beim]).

 ::: ex
 - Ich sitze ám Tisch, nicht áuf dem Tisch.
 - ^^?^ Ich bin ám Arbeiten, nicht béim Arbeiten.
 :::

-Next, in the locational usage the fused preposition+article can be separated into two words [@next a].
+Next, in the locational usage the fused preposition+article combination can be separated into two words [@next a].
 This is not possible in the grammaticalised progressive construction [@next b], cf. Gárgyán [-@gargyan2010: 71].

 ::: ex
 - Ich sitze an dem Tisch.
 - ^* Ich bin an dem Arbeiten.
 :::

 Additionally, attributive adjectives are possible in the locational usage [@nnext a], but not in the progressive construction [@nnext b], cf. Gárgyán [-@gargyan2010: 69].
-Other modifiers, like genitives, relative clauses or prepositional clauses, are likewise not possible in the grammaticalised progressive construction.
+Other modifiers, like genitives, relative clauses or prepositional clauses are likewise not possible in the grammaticalised progressive construction.

 ::: ex
 - Ich sitze am schönen Tisch.
 - ^* Ich bin am harten Arbeiten.
 :::

 Finally, the syntactic flexibility of a locational phrase like *am Tisch* is much greater than the progressive *am Arbeiten*.
-This is most clearly illustrated by adding an adverb like *gerne* 'gladly', and then embedding the whole construction into a subordinate position.
+This is most clearly illustrated by adding an adverb like *gerne* 'gladly' and then embedding the whole construction into a subordinate position.
 In the locational example, the adverb can occur both before and after the prepositional phrase [@next].
 In contrast, the adverb can only occur before and not after the prepositional phrase in the progressive construction [@nnext].
 Crucially, this shows that the phrase *am Arbeiten* cannot be separated from the finite verb *bin* in subordinate position.
 This kind of restriction is consistent with analysing *am Arbeiten* as an non-finite verbal form.^[Gárgyán [-@gargyan2010: 35, 179-181 ] investigates the co-occurrence of adverbial prepositional phrase in progressive sentences.
 She finds various postposed examples, although they appear less frequent than preposed ones.
 Unfortunately, she did not explicitly investigate progressives in subordinate position.
 The few examples cited do not show anything intervening between the *am* phrase and the final *sein* in subordinate position.]

 ::: ex
 - Es ist bekannt, dass ich gerne am Tische sitze.